AnaGutierrezRuiz/game-galactic-kittens/README.md

 <img src="assets/resources/images/galactic-kittens3.png" width="400px">

-Galactic Kittens is a browser game where you'll have to save the galaxy by destroying the cute yet evil kittens that come up your way, while you also avoid getting hit asteroids.
+Galactic Kittens is a browser game where you'll have to save the galaxy by destroying the cute yet evil kittens that come up your way, while you also avoid getting hit by asteroids.
+The whole galaxy depends on you! ✨

 <br>